DavidDTessier/gcp-certifications/Security Engineer/Network Security.md

 * a **_service_** project:
   * is any project that has been attached to a host project by a Shared VPC Admin.
 This attachment allows it to participate in Shared VPC.
 It's a common practice to have multiple service projects operated and administered by different departments or teams in your organization.

+* Project-level permissions:
+  * A Service Project Admin can be defined to have permission to use all subnets in the host project if the Shared VPC Admin grants the role of `compute.networkUser` for the whole host project to the Service Project Admin.
+The result is that the Service Project Admin has permission to use all subnets in all VPC networks of the host project, including subnets and VPC networks added to the host project in the future.
+* Subnet-level permissions:
+  * Alternatively, a Service Project Admin can be granted a more restrictive set of permissions to use only some subnets if the Shared VPC Admin grants the role of `compute.networkUser` for those selected subnets to the Service Project Admin.
+A Service Project Admin who only has subnet-level permissions is restricted to using only those subnets.
+After new Shared VPC networks or new subnets are added to the host project, a Shared VPC Admin should review the permission bindings for the `compute.networkUser` role to ensure that the subnet-level permissions for all Service Project Admins match the intended configuration.

 ### Network Segmentation
 VPC Service Controls improves your ability to mitigate the risk of data exfiltration from Google Cloud services such as Cloud Storage and BigQuery.
 With VPC Service Controls, you create perimeters that protect the resources and data of services that you explicitly specify.